anishphilip012git/skills-github-pages/_posts/2024-09-05-merging-comparisons.md

+---
+layout: post
-# Comparing K-Way Merge and Parallel Merge Strategies
+title: "Comparing K-Way Merge and Parallel Merge Strategies"
+date: 2024-09-05 12:00:00
+categories: blog
+---

 In the realm of sorting and merging data, particularly with large datasets, choosing an effective merge strategy is crucial.
 Two prominent techniques are K-Way Merge and Parallel Merge.
 This blog post explores these methods using Go code, demonstrating their implementation and comparing their efficiencies.